 Step-by-step photos and instructions on how to make French-style crepes from scratch in a regular frying pan.
 This easy crepe recipe has everything you need: ingredients on how to make crepe batter, step-by-step photos, and detailed instructions for how to flip crepes, how to make sure they don't stick to the pan, etc.

 - 2 tablespoons sugar

-2) Heat frying pan until very hot (on high heat on stove top), spray it with oil spray and, using a soup ladle, pour small amount of batter into the frying pan as you roll the pan from side to side just enough to cover the bottom of the pan evenly with a thin layer of crepe batter.
+Heat frying pan until very hot (on high heat on stove top), spray it with oil spray and, using a soup ladle, pour small amount of batter into the frying pan as you roll the pan from side to side just enough to cover the bottom of the pan evenly with a thin layer of crepe batter.
 Depending on the size of your soup ladle, you could use a whole ladle-ful, or less.
 It also depends on the diameter of your skillet.
-The key is to cover the bottom of the pan with just a slightly thick layer of batter, don’t coat it too thickly.
+The key is to cover the bottom of the pan with just a slightly thick layer of batter, don’t coat it too thickly, do it slowly.

 Let this thin layer of crepe batter cook for 1, 2 or 3 minutes, depending on your pan.
 The subsequent crepes will require much less time to cook than the first crepe, as the pan heats up even more with each crepe.